SteveJustin1963/tec-MINT/SJ Manual Mint ver 3.142.md

 - eg :R 1 2 + . ;
 - do not enter a space between `:` and the function letter
 - this means we define a function with : and end with ;

-# comments
+- also
-- Comments can only go at end of line after `;` but is bette to place on the next line on its own
+- Comments can only go at end of line after `;` but is better to place on the next line on its own
 - Comments are preceded with // then CRLF
+- In this manual we will place them on the same line for explanation purposes only.
+- Do not use it in actual code as it interferes with MINT's buffer

 - when uploading code into interpreter better to strip all comments out so input is not overloaded
 - program broken down into small buffer-safe chunks, following your interpreter’s buffer and syntax rules (≤256 bytes, one function per line, no inline comments): make all inline strings short, we only have 2k of ram as base system
 -